 How to Install Fonts & Remove Fonts in Mac OS X

 Managing fonts on the Mac is incredibly easy regardless of what system software version you are using.
 We’ll cover the process of installing new fonts, deleting unwanted fonts, and also restoring your default system fonts to OS X in case you mess something up in the process (though that is fairly unlikely).

 How to Install New Fonts in Mac OS X

-Installing new fonts is very easy.
-At it’s most simple, all you need to do is:
+Installing new fonts on Mac is very easy.
+At it’s most simple, all you need to do is this:

 - Double-click on the font.ttf file